The Glory That Is Pittsburgh

 The event was held at the William Penn Hotel, built in 1910 and scrupulously preserved for this entire time.
 The owners eschewed every fashion to embrace its classical elegance, especially its mighty chandeliers.

-The lobby of William Penn Hotel on Mellon Square in downtown Pittsburgh, Pennsylvania, in a file photo. (daveynin/Flickr/CC BY 2.0)
+The lobby of William Penn Hotel on Mellon Square in downtown Pittsburgh, in a file photo. (daveynin/Flickr/CC BY 2.0)

-The lobby of William Penn Hotel on Mellon Square in downtown Pittsburgh, Pennsylvania, in a file photo. daveynin/Flickr/CC BY 2.0
+The lobby of William Penn Hotel on Mellon Square in downtown Pittsburgh, in a file photo. daveynin/Flickr/CC BY 2.0

 The hotel itself is a history lesson in the world that existed before the Great War: its elevation of beauty and gentle elegance, its optimism, and its confidence in the future.
-The place has a world-famous speakeasy—always with a long line to get in (hint: the password is “swordfish” )—but also so many wonderful meeting rooms, all with gorgeous ceilings.
+The place has a world-famous speakeasy—always with a long line to get in (hint: The password is “swordfish”)—but also so many wonderful meeting rooms, all with gorgeous ceilings.

 Speaking of which, I’m ready to declare myself a serious partisan champion of ornately decorated ceilings.
 The minimalist movement that deprecated them made a huge error.
 One visit to this place will convince you.
 Bring them back!
 As they used to say, it is the fifth wall and needs love.